|Trail Features:||Scenic Lake Views|

 At 1.8 miles hikers will arrive at the junction with Trail #095, as well as the northeastern shore of Sherd Lake.
 This lake is a great destination and a great place to take an extended break.
 Upon arrival I highly recommend walking about 100 yards towards the south, along Trail #095, where the views of the surrounding mountains are far more scenic.
 From its eastern shore you'll enjoy good views of 12,324-foot Bighorn Peak and 12,275-foot Darton Peak rising above the trees on the opposite side.

-To continue on towards Rainy Lake, the trail proceeds towards the north - away from the lake.
+To continue on towards Otter Lake the trail proceeds towards the north - away from the lake.
 After walking about 100 yards you'll reach another junction where Trail #047 splits off towards Long Lake and Ringbone Lake.
 To proceed towards your ultimate destination you should veer left and continue along Trail #046.

 At roughly 2.9 miles you'll begin to notice that you're ascending a narrowing ridge where the trees on your right have thinned-out a bit.
 During this stretch you'll have intermittent views of Long Lake and Ringbone Lake in the valley below.

 At 3.3 miles hikers will reach the spur trail (Trail #087) that leads to the Cloud Peak Wilderness Overlook and Willow Lake.
-To continue towards Rainy Lake hikers should turn left to remain on the Sherd Lake Loop Trail (#046).
+To continue towards Otter Lake, hikers should turn left to remain on the Sherd Lake Loop Trail (#046).
 After traveling no more than a hundred yards or so you'll notice Rainy Lake lying just down the hill on your right.
-Unfortunately a side trail to the lake doesn't exist, so you'll simply have to find the easiest route down to its eastern shore.
+Unfortunately a side trail to the lake doesn't exist, so you'll simply have to find the easiest route down to its eastern shore if you wish to visit this lake before proceeding to your ultimate destination.
 This short and easy "bushwhack" drops down about 40 feet or so from the main trail to reach the shoreline.
 From Rainy Lake you'll enjoy even better views of Bighorn Peak and Darton Peak towards the west.